hallr/DAT_SF_19/README.md

 * Logistic Regression ([slides](slides/07-logistic-regression.pdf))
 * Lab: Logistic Regression ([notebook](labs/07-Logistic_Regression.ipynb))

+**To Go Deeper**
+* Read these excellent articles from BetterExplained: [An Intuitive Guide To Exponential Functions & e](http://betterexplained.com/articles/an-intuitive-guide-to-exponential-functions-e/) and [Demystifying the Natural Logarithm (ln)](http://betterexplained.com/articles/demystifying-the-natural-logarithm-ln/).

 **Resources:**
 * To go deeper into logistic regression, read the first three sections of Chapter 4 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 * For a math-ier explanation of logistic regression, watch the first seven videos (71 minutes) from week 3 of Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/info), or read the [related lecture notes](http://www.holehouse.org/mlclass/06_Logistic_Regression.html) compiled by a student.
 * For more on interpreting logistic regression coefficients, read this excellent [guide](http://www.ats.ucla.edu/stat/mult_pkg/faq/general/odds_ratio.htm) by UCLA's IDRE and these [lecture notes](http://www.unm.edu/~schrader/biostat/bio2/Spr06/lec11.pdf) from the University of New Mexico.
 * The scikit-learn documentation has a nice [explanation](http://scikit-learn.org/stable/modules/calibration.html) of what it means for a predicted probability to be calibrated.

 -----